-One introduction, three major body paragraphs, and one conclusion paragraph make up a standard five-paragraph narrative essay.
-Depending on the subject, you may adjust the number of body paragraphs if necessary.
+An introduction, three major body paragraphs, and one conclusion paragraph make up a standard five-paragraph narrative essay.
+Depending on the subject, you may adjust the number of body paragraphs, if necessary.

 The plot, characters, location, conflict, and theme are the five components that most stories include.

 The storyline is the event that you want to tell in your narrative.
 It has to do with the order of events in your narrative.